Clinical trials in Quebec

 Dr. Angela Genge is a fighter who is always on the lookout for clinical trials for patients suffering from amyotrophic lateral sclerosis (ALS) or any other rare neurodegenerative disease for which there is no satisfactory therapeutic option.

-She became Director of the Amyotrophic Lateral Sclerosis Clinic at the Montreal Neurological Institute and Hospital (The Neuro) in 1998, and was appointed as head the Clinical Research Unit in 2004.
+She became Director of the Amyotrophic Lateral Sclerosis Clinic at the Montreal Neurological Institute and Hospital (The Neuro) in 1998, and was appointed as head of the Clinical Research Unit from 2004 to 2023

 Clinical Trials Quebec – CATALIS is a non-profit partnership financed by the Ministry of the Economy, Innovation and Energy of Quebec.